-With the lifetime contribution room of a TFSA now at \$52,000 for most people, TFSAs are now a serious portfolio and investment planning alternative to making RRSP contributions.
-So which is better you ask?
+The Tax-Free Savings Account (TFSA) contribution limit has increased to \$7,000 (from \$6,500) for 2024.
+This new limit means that a taxpayer who has never contributed to a TFSA and has been eligible for one since its inception will have a cumulative contribution room of \$95,000.
+TFSAs are now a serious portfolio and investment planning alternative to making RRSP contributions.
+So, which is better you ask?
 Well, it depends...

-If you are a Canadian with significant assets and savings then maximizing your TFSA makes sense as a retirement income planning strategy.
-The income from it during your retirement years is non-taxable and will not trigger any Old Age Security clawback which starts at \$74,780 in 2017.
+If you are a Canadian with significant assets and savings, then maximizing your TFSA makes sense as a retirement income planning strategy.
+The income from it during your retirement years is non-taxable and will not trigger any Old Age Security claw back which in 2024 starts at \$90,997 (up from \$86,912 in 2023)1.

-The TFSA is also useful for Canadians over 55 who receive an inheritance and have already maximized their RRSP and\or company pensions and are looking for another tax sheltering investment vehicle.
+The TFSA is also useful for Canadians over 55 who receive an inheritance and have already maximized their RRSP and\or their company pensions and are looking for another tax sheltering investment vehicle.
 Starting or topping up a TFSA with a windfall is a smart planning tactic.
+All interest income (with GIC rates now commonly above 3%-4%) compounds tax-free and is tax-free upon withdrawal from the TFSA.

-TFSAs are now starting to get big enough, with contribution room of \$52,000 plus growth over the past few years that your Advisor can now put together a proper investment portfolio for growth or income.
+TFSAs are now starting to get big enough, with contribution room of \$95,000 plus growth over the past few years that your Advisor can now put together a proper investment portfolio for growth or income.
 That was hard to do with a single \$5,000 contribution at the program's inception.